unibo-dtm-se-2425-Wasted/report/sections/02-requirements/index.md

 To identify key personas and their activities, we defined the following user stories:

+### Persona 1: Michela (student)

-- *As a student with limited budget, I want notifications for expiring items, so I can avoid unnecessary waste.*
+* As a **student with limited budget**, I want a tool that checks expiring items, so I can avoid unnecessary waste.
-- *As a health-conscious person, I want to filter my pantry by food category (vegetables, meat, etc.), so I can check what I still have before shopping.*
+* As a **health-conscious** person, I want to filter my pantry by food category (vegetables, meat, etc.), so I can check what I still have before shopping.
-- *As an environmentally-conscious user, I want to see statistics about how much food I wasted or saved, so I can improve my habits.*
+* As an **environmentally-conscious** user, I want to see statistics about how much food I wasted or saved, so I can improve my habits.

 ### Persona 2: Fred (parent)
-- *As a busy parent, I want to keep track of the food in my fridge, so I don’t accidentally let products expire and waste money.*
+* As a busy parent, I want to keep track of the food in my fridge, so I don’t accidentally let products expire and waste money.
-- *As a parent, I want to see which items are about to expire, so I can plan meals around them.*
+* As a parent, I want to see which items are about to expire, so I can plan meals around them.
-- *As a parent, I want recipe suggestions based on soon-to-expire food, so I can quickly decide what to cook.*
+* As a parent, I want recipe suggestions based on soon-to-expire food, so I can quickly decide what to cook.

 ---